MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/webauthn-apis.md

 - **Platform: Windows 10, Windows 11**.
 Windows 10 and Windows 11 host the Win32 Platform WebAuthn APIs.

 - **Roaming Authenticators**.
 You might notice that there's no *Microsoft* roaming authenticator.
-That's because there's already a strong ecosystem of products that specialize in strong authentication, and every one of our customers (whether corporations or individuals) has different requirements for security, ease of use, distribution, and account recovery.
+The reason is because there's already a strong ecosystem of products that specialize in strong authentication, and every customer (whether corporations or individuals) has different requirements for security, ease of use, distribution, and account recovery.
 For more information on the ever-growing list of FIDO2-certified authenticators, see [FIDO Certified Products](https://fidoalliance.org/certification/fido-certified-products/).
 The list includes built-in authenticators, roaming authenticators, and even chip manufacturers who have certified designs.

 ## Developer references